“When preparing to travel, lay out all your clothes and all your money. Then take half the clothes and twice the money”.

 Clean Your Van Before and During Your Trip

 Hopefully, you cleaned your van well after your last trip, but perhaps it has gotten a bit untidy since then, so start this trip fresh.
-Beginning with a clean van will inspire your fellow travelers to help keep it clean and organized.
+Beginning with a clean van will inspire you and your fellow travelers to help keep it clean and organized.

 It’s a good idea to periodically reorganize and clean the interior while traveling, too.
 A small whisk broom is usually enough to clean out the usual campground pine needles or beach sand.
 For really big messes or for extended trips, find a local coin-op vacuum at a gas station or self-service car wash.